IRegiani/web-crawler/Readme.md

-Routes
+## Routes

-POST /crawler Initiate the crawler on a ULR
+POST /crawler Initiate the crawler on a URL

 Example:
 ```